stefanpenner/ember-app-kit/README.md

 - Catch-all `index.html` for easy reloading of pushState router apps
 - Generators via [Loom](https://github.com/cavneb/loom-generators-ember-appkit) (to generate routes, controllers, etc.)

-## Future Goals

-- Source maps for transpiled modules
-- Easier to install 3rd party packages
-- Faster, more intelligent builds

-Think anything else is missing?
-Feel free to open an issue (or, even better, a PR)!
-Discussion and feedback is always appreciated.

 ## Migrating to Ember CLI

-First, install ember-cli with `npm install -g ember-cli`.
-Now, on top of your EAK project, run `ember init`.
-Ember CLI will begin to migrate your project.
-You may diff the files it overwrites as it goes along.
-A detailed list will be provided next to help you along, but first, feel free to remove the Gruntfile, the tasks directory, and the api-stub, since we won't be needing them anymore.
+First, you'll need to install ember-cli with `npm install -g ember-cli`.
+Now, on top of your existing EAK project, run `ember init`.
+Ember CLI will begin to migrate your project, showing you a diff of its overrides as it goes along.

-`rm Gruntfile.js && rm -rf tasks && rm -rf api-stub`

 ### Ember Init Overrides

 * tests/.jshintrc
-  * Let ember-cli overwrite this
+  * Let ember-cli overwrite this.
 * app/index.html
-  * Let ember-cli overwrite this
+    * Managing 3rd party assets is now handled via the Brocfile.
+Let ember-cli overwrite this file.
 * app/app.js
-  * app/app.js
+  * Ember Configuration is now handled in config
 * app/router.js
-  * The only change here is that the Router's location is now handled by the config.
-Change this to ENV.locationType if you need to.
+  * Router's location is now handled via environment configuration.
+    Change this to ENV.locationType.
 * app/routes/index.js
-  * This will attempt to replace your IndexRoute with a stub.
-Don't let it override this file.
+  * This will attempt to replace your Index Route with a stub.
+Usually, you wont't want Ember CLI to override this file.
 * Brocfile.js
-  * This essentially replaces your Gruntfile.
-Let ember-cli add this file.
+  * Ember CLI  manages 3rd party assets from the Brocfile.
+Move move your dependencies from app/index.html into this file by calling app.import().
+    * Example: app.import('vendor/ember-data/ember-data.js')
 * app/templates/application.hbs
   * This will attempt to replace your application template with a stub.
     It will also add it if you are using Emblem.
-You can safely skip this step.
+You can probably ignore this file.
 * app/styles/app.css
   * This will attempt to replace your app style with a stub.
 You can safely skip this step.
+If you are using another preprocessor, you should not let Ember CLi write this file.

 * tests/index.html
   * Let ember-cli add this file.
+This moves all of you test dependencies
 * bower.json
 * package.json
 * server